nmldiegues/stibt/README.md

 When using this work, please cite accordingly:
  Nuno Diegues and Paolo Romano, "STI-BT: A Scalable Transactional Index", Proceedings of the International Conference on Distributed and Computer Systems, ICDCS 2014

+This work was supported by national funds through Fundação para a Ciência e Tecnologia (FCT) with reference UID/CEC/50021/2013 and by the GreenTM project (EXPL/EEI-ESS/0361/2013).